 Dr. Richard M. Hodges and Isaac Tucker Burr, Jr., were in the process of building their homes at 408 Beacon and 410 Beacon, respectively.
 To protect their river views to the west, on February 23, 1887, they purchased the lot at 414 Beacon from George Higginson, and on April 30, 1887, entered into an agreement with Charles Head by which he agreed to limit the depth of his house to no more 83 feet 6 inches from the northern line of Beacon, and they agreed to limit the depth of any house built at 414 Beacon to no more than the depth of the house built at 412 Beacon.
 This agreement both assured that the house at 412 Beacon would not impede the views from 408 and 410 Beacon and that 412 Beacon’s view would not be impeded by any future house built at 414 Beacon.

-Charles Head was a banker and stockbroker, and served as President of the Boston Stock Exchange.
+Charles Head was an investment banker and stockbroker.
+In 1893, he was elected president of the Boston Stock Exchange.

 The Heads’ two daughters, Mary Lovering Head and Margaret Head, lived with them.